-How To Lose Weight By Power Walking On Treadmill Or Roads
+How to Lose Weight by Power Walking on a Treadmill or Road

 People often wonder, “Is walking good for weight loss?”
 The answer is that power walking to lose weight can be very effective, but several factors influence just how effective it can be